Suriya: Early career (1997–2002)

-2003–2007: Experimentation and success
+Experimental roles and success (2003–2007)

-In 2003, he starred in Gautham Vasudev Menon's Kaakha Kaakha, a film about the life of a police officer.
-The film received positive reviews upon release with a critic from Rediff.com claiming that "Suriya as Anbu Selvan fits the role and this film is certainly a career high for him".
-The film emerged as Suriya's first major blockbuster at the box office and earned him his third nomination for the Filmfare Award for Best Actor – Tamil.
+The year 2003 proved to be a turning point in Suriya's career when he starred in Gautham Vasudev Menon's Kaakha Kaakha opposite Jyothika, a film about the life of a police officer.
+The film received positive reviews and Guru Subramaniam from Rediff.com stated, "Suriya as Anbu Selvan fits the role and this film is certainly a career high for him".
+The film emerged as Suriya's first major blockbuster at the box office and earned him his third nomination for the Filmfare Best Actor – Tamil Award.
 His portrayal of a happy-go-lucky village crook with a comic touch in Bala's Pithamagan, co-starring Vikram, won him the Filmfare Award for Best Supporting Actor – Tamil.
+The film was a box office success too.

-In 2004, he played dual roles in Perazhagan, as an aggressive boxer and a handicapped phone booth keeper.
-Suriya's performance received highly positive reviews from critics with a reviewer describing it as "Suriya deserves appreciation for his astounding performance.
-He is at his best be it humor or action.
-The actor has scored a hat trick".
-The film emerged as a commercial success at the box office, and Suriya won his first Filmfare Award for Best Actor – Tamil for his performance.
-The same year, he portrayed the role of a student leader in Mani Ratnam's political drama Aayutha Ezhuthu along with Madhavan and Siddarth.
+This success was followed by his dual roles in Perazhagan, as an aggressive boxer and a handicapped phone booth keeper.
+The film emerged as a commercial success at the box office, and won Suriya his first Filmfare Award for Best Actor – Tamil.
+Praising his performance, Malathi Rangarajan of The Hindu wrote, "At no point are you allowed to feel that it is the same actor who is playing the physically challenged Chinna and the rough, ardently-in-love Karthik — therein lies [Perazhagan's] strength".
+In the same year, he portrayed the role of a student leader in Mani Ratnam's political drama Aayutha Ezhuthu along with Madhavan and Siddarth.
 The film received high critical acclaim and was also commercially successful.